Someone Else's Life

-Neil did not know exactly when the unfamiliar memories began because, to begin with, he thought they were dreams and he’d never taken much notice of these.
+Neil never could pinpoint exactly when the unfamiliar memories began because, to start with, he thought they were just dreams and he’d never taken much notice of those.

-But then, as if he were sliding into fever, they strengthened instead of fading the way dreams were supposed to.
+But slowly, as if sliding into fever, they strengthened rather than faded in the way dreams usually did.

-At the start there was only a handful of them and they were unremarkable – everyday and mundane.
+To begin with, there was only a handful of them, and they were unremarkable – every day and mundane.

 Drinking with friends he’d never met in a pub on a sun-drenched town square he’d never visited.